livecode/livecode/docs/notes/feature-clipboard_styledtext.md

    set the clipboardData["styledText"] to the styledText of line 5 of field 3 set the styledText of line 6 of field 3 to the clipboardData["styledText"]

+Note that the dragData can now also be used with this new format in exactly the same way.